CONDITIONS AND REGULATION FOR THE HIRE OF ALSAGER CIVIC POLICY

 10.5 At all times the Hirer must adhere to instructions given by the Civic Manager.

 11.1 The Council reserve to the Town Clerk, Civic Manager, Police Officers and such other persons duly authorised by them in pursuance of their duties, the right of free and unimpeded entry at all times to all parts of the Premises.

 11.2 The Manager shall be responsible for the opening and locking up of the Premises before and after any function.

 12. HIRE CHARGES, PAYMENTS AND BOOKINGS

 12.1 Hire charges are levied in accordance with the official scale of charges in operation at the date the function is held.
 The Council reserve the right to amend such charges in operation at the date the function is held.
 The Council reserve the right to amend such charges without notice.
 It is probable that charges will be subject to review and increase each year.
 For clarification as listed on the official scale of charges:-

-A Private Hirer is a hirer who is self-employed, a limited company, political party, anyone making a profit, members of the public hiring for a private occasion or a non-Alsager based charity or not for profit organisation.
+b.
+A Private Hirer is a hirer who is a member of the public hiring for a private occasion, a non-Alsager based charity or not for profit organisation and a political party.